 To comprehend psychogenic seizures, it’s essential to recognize the intricate connection between our minds and bodies.
 The connection between our emotions, thoughts, and experiences plays a significant role in our physical health.
 This mind-body connection lies at the heart of psychogenic seizures.

-When individuals face intense emotions or psychological distress, their brain might react by producing physical symptoms resembling epileptic seizures.
+When individuals face intense emotions or psychological distress, their brains might react by producing physical symptoms resembling epileptic seizures.
 These symptoms can be compelling and may include convulsions, loss of consciousness, and even foaming at the mouth.

 Among individuals admitted to epilepsy monitoring units due to uncommon or refractory seizures, approximately 20% to 40% receive a diagnosis of psychogenic non-epileptic seizures (PNES) instead of epileptic seizures (1).